GuglioIsStupid/LOVEPower/README.md

 TODO

-Modified libraries will be available in source code at compile for ease of user compiling
+Modified libraries will be available in source code for ease of user compiling

 # TODO
 - Implement Mii data (love.mii) (Via libmii)